Love Art? Teach and Learn as a Volunteer Tour Guide

 “I really enjoy having conversations with kids who may not have had an opportunity to come to the museum if it wasn’t for this program.
 Children are so open to talking about art.
 It is great to see.” ─ Mona Hahn, Docent

-Please submit a volunteer application online by December 1, 2017.
+Please submit a volunteer application online.
 (Be sure to list “Docent” as one of your preferred volunteer roles).
 New docents will begin a yearlong training course in early 2018.

 Tacoma Art Museum strongly encourages applications from members of groups underrepresented in careers related to museums and the visual arts.